uqbar-dao/urbit-ui-template/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you’re on your own.

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+## Publishing Your UI on Urbit

+### Creating the glob

+The following is a step-by-step guide based on the official guide found here: https://urbit.org/docs/userspace/dist/glob

+Note that `path_to_...` is used as a placeholder in the steps below.

+It is recommended to copy these steps and build your own glob script, particularly for the non-urbit commands.

+1. Run `npm run build`
+2. Start up a new fakezod with `path_to_urbit/urbit -F zod`
+3. In the fakezod run `|mount %landscape`
+4. In a separate terminal run `cp -r path_to_repo/build path_to_fakezod/zod/landscape/`
+5. Run `cd path_to_fakezod/zod/landscape/build/static/js && rm *.js.map*`
+6. Run `cd path_to_fakezod/zod/landscape/build/static/css && rm *.css.map*`
+7. On the fakezod run `|commit %landscape`
+8. On the fakezod run `-garden!make-glob %landscape /build`
+9. Your file should now be available in `path_to_fakezod/.urb/put/`.
+The filename will start with `glob` and have a `.glob` extension.

+### Uploading the glob

+Upload the glob to a publically available location.
+A good way to test that it is publically available is to visit the glob's URL in incognito mode.
+If you are using AWS S3, for example, you will have to confirm that you want the glob to be publically available.

+### desk.docket-0

+Update the `glob-http` line in your desk.docket-0 to include the new glob url and glob ID.

+You should not have a `glob-ames` or `site` entry if you are using `glob-http`.
+And you should use `glob-http` if you are using a React frontend due to the size of the UI files.

+Example: `glob-http+['https://escape-app-dist.s3.us-east-2.amazonaws.com/glob-0v4.nko18.e27qn.q1ueq.aon0t.l0fp3.glob' 0v4.nko18.e27qn.q1ueq.aon0t.l0fp3]`

 ## Learn More